Table of Contents

 5 Practical Tips for Using Chinese Garlic

-• Use it raw for maximum flavor: Chinese garlic has a more intense taste than regular garlic, so adding it raw to dishes like salads or dressings can give your food a bold kick.
+- Use it raw for maximum flavor: Chinese garlic has a more intense taste than regular garlic, so adding it raw to dishes like salads or dressings can give your food a bold kick.
+However, use sparingly as it can easily overpower delicate dishes.

-• Mince it finely for even distribution: To ensure every bite has a hint of garlic, mince it finely before adding it to sauces, marinades, or soups.
+- Mince it finely for even distribution: To ensure every bite has a hint of garlic, mince it finely before adding it to sauces, marinades, or soups.
+This helps distribute the flavor evenly throughout the dish.

-• Pair it with bold ingredients: Chinese garlic pairs well with spicy, umami-rich foods like chili, soy sauce, and fermented tofu.
-Don’t be afraid to experiment!
+- Pair it with bold ingredients: Chinese garlic pairs exceptionally well with spicy, umami-rich foods like chili, soy sauce, fermented tofu, and black bean sauce.
+Don't be afraid to experiment!

-• Store it properly: Keep your Chinese garlic in a cool, dry place away from direct sunlight.
-Avoid storing it in the fridge unless you plan to use it within a few days.
+- Store it properly: Keep your Chinese garlic in a cool, dry place away from direct sunlight.
+Avoid storing it in the fridge unless you plan to use it within a few days, as moisture can cause sprouting or mold.

 Buying Guide: How to Choose the Best Chinese Garlic